 - Conception - This vital vitamin can also benefit fertility chances and health during pregnancy.
-Maintaining normal levels of vitamin D is important for both partners trying to conceive, as well as taking vitamin D in pregnancy.
+Maintaining normal levels of vitamin D is important for partners trying to conceive, as well as taking vitamin D in pregnancy.
 Some may consider taking pregnancy supplements to help support prenatal and postnatal health.

 These benefits of vitamin D show how essential the nutrient is to your everyday life.
 Including it in your daily routine can ensure you’re giving yourself the best chance of reaping these vitamin D benefits and steering clear of the health concerns that come with low levels of vitamin D. This vital nutrient can be found in many natural sources, as well as supplements which ensure you’re getting your share of the sunshine nutrient.

 In order to avoid a lack of vitamin D, you need to know how much vitamin D you require.
 According to the NHS, adults need at least 10 micrograms of vitamin D a day.
 This includes children from the age 1 and up, and those who are pregnant or breastfeeding, or at risk of deficiency.